Commuting matrices: History

 The notion of commuting matrices was introduced by Cayley in his memoir on the theory of matrices, which also provided the first axiomatization of matrices.
 The first significant results on commuting matrices were proved by Frobenius in 1878.
+In 1969, Gelfand and Ponomarev showed that the problem of classification of pairs of commuting matrices is equivalent to the problem of classification on k-tuples of matrices modulo similarity, which does not have a reasonable solution.